Ultramann/ultramann.github.io/content/posts/drafts/visualizing_sklearn_decision_trees.md

 '/Users/Ultramann/anaconda3/lib/python3.5/site-packages/sklearn/__init__.py'
 ```

+For the record, the advice I espoused here will not be useful in the next section the `_tree` script is actually written in Cython, and on your system it's going to be compiled.
+So we're basically relegated to looking through the source in github. :-/

 ### Cython Time

-For the record, the advice I espoused in the section above stops being useful here because the `_tree` script is actually some Cython, and on your system it's going to be compiled.
-So we're basically relegated to looking through the source in github. :-/
+As mentioned above, when I went to look for the `_tree` source in my scikit-learn directory, I could not find any source code.
+So it was off to github.

 Probably the most valuable thing one could do at this point is read the doc string for the [`Tree`](https://github.com/scikit-learn/scikit-learn/blob/ab93d657eb4268ac20c4db01c48065b5a1bfe80d/sklearn/tree/_tree.pyx#L490) class found in Cython source file [`_tree.pyx`](https://github.com/scikit-learn/scikit-learn/blob/ab93d657eb4268ac20c4db01c48065b5a1bfe80d/sklearn/tree/_tree.pyx).
 This is **not** what I did the first time through and found myself confusedly reading a bunch of well thought out Cython; read: lots of separation of concerns; read: lots of misdirection.
 I eventually found what I was looking for in some stackoverflow answer and when I went back to look at the source I found the same, but more thorough, answer in the doc string.

 Now lots of the previously confusing code made way more sense and I realized that I was confused because I was expecting some recursive process to build the tree as I was taught decision trees are built recursively.
 But now I saw that the recursive building process was being emulated by a stack of regions to work on.
 And so the "recursion" was being governed by a while loop, instead of explicit recursion, that constantly pops off the next region to decide a split in.
 When it does split it records the split information and pushes the two sub-regions the split created onto the stack.
 This makes sense as the code is written in Cython and not a functional language.
 Also made the comment in the source, "Recursive partition (without actual recursion)", make a lot more sense.
 It's good to know these details because understanding them will make the process of finding split lines way easier.

 The key attributes of the `Tree` class that are going to be necessary to understand are: `children_left`, `children_right`, `feature` and `threshold`.
 All of these are arrays with length number of nodes in the tree, including leaves.
-They are all governed by the concept of a node id.
+They are all indexed by the concept of a node id.
 Given a node id you can use it to index into any of these arrays and get back the node id of its right child, the node id of its left child, the feature (by index) that was used to split on in that node, and the threshold for that split, respectively.

 Armed with this knowledge we can return the more familiar world of Python to figure out a way to draw the split lines.

 # Drawing the Split Lines

 One of the first things that I was thinking prior to all this digging into scikit-learn source was that I'd be writing the code to tear apart the tree recursively.
 In line with the discussion of the tree build process above, this doesn't directly match with either the most pythonic approach to the problem, nor iterative process used to build the tree.
 On this note I'm punting since recursion, while not particularly pythonic, is cool and definitely faster for my brain and fingers to code up.
 The only potential downfall to choosing the recursion path is that Python enforces a default recursion depth limit of somewhere around 1000.
-So I could potentially run into that if I tried to recursively break down a scikit-learn tree that is **HUGE**.
+So I could potentially run into that if I tried to recursively break down a scikit-learn tree that is *HUGE*.
 Good to know the limitations upfront and I'm willing to accept those potential future consequences.
 Moving on.

 For a reference to aim for, this is what we're trying to create.